-Aris Lacis1, Inguna Lubaua2, Andis Lacis2 and Andrejs Erglis3

-1University Children Hospital, Latvia

-2Riga Stradins University, Latvia

-3The Latvian Institute of Cardiology, Latvia
+Aris Lacis1, Inguna Lubaua2, Andis Lacis2 and Andrejs Erglis3 1University Children Hospital, Latvia 2Riga Stradins University, Latvia 3The Latvian Institute of Cardiology, Latvia

 Context: On a global level, stem cell research has been a major challenge during the last decade.
 There have been achieved positive results in experimental studies on animals and there have been identified several conditions in adult population where bone marrow derived progenitor stem cell transplantation (BMPSCT) may play a crucial role.
-Though, little is known about possible implementation of the BMPSCT in paediatrics, dilated cardiomyopathy and pulmonary arterial hypertension in particular.
+Though, little is known about possible implementation of the BMPSCT in pediatrics, dilated cardio-myopathy and pulmonary arterial hypertension in particular.
+There are uncertainties around the destiny of stem cells after their injection into the blood stream.
+In particular, it regards migration and homing of implanted cells in the target tissues.
+As yet unclear is the possible role of sympathetic nervous system in the context of osteo-reflexotherapy.
+There is still no definitive answer to the question on which is the preferred type of stem cells to be use for transplantation in different settings.

-Objective: To determine the role of BMPSCT in management of critically ill paediatric patients followed by assessment of safety and efficacy of the procedure.
+Objective: To determine the role of BMPSCT in management of critically ill pediatric patients followed by assessment of safety and efficacy of the procedure.

-Design, Settings & Participants: Two patients (9 and 15 years old) with trisomy 21 and severe pulmonary arterial hypertension due to uncorrected large ventricular septal defects were admitted to our department to receive intrapulmonary BMPSCT procedure.
+Design, Settings, Participants: Two patients (9 and 15 years old) with trisomy 21 and severe pulmonary arterial hypertension due to uncorrected large ventricular septal defects were been admitted to our department to receive intrapulmonary BMPSCT procedure.
 Both patients underwent radionuclide scintigraphy before the procedure, followed by repeated scans 6, 12, 24 and 36 months after BMPSCT.
 Latest results show improvement of lungs vascularization.
-Seven patients (4 months-17 years) with dilated idiopathic cardiomyopathy were admitted for intra myocardial BMPSCT procedure.
-All seven patients underwent repeated clinical examination every two months, up to 4 years of age.
+Seven patients (4 months - 17 years) with dilated idiopathic cardio-myopathy were admitted for intra-myocardial BMPSCT procedure.
+All patients underwent repeated clinical examination every two months, up to 6 years after cell transplantation.
 We observed improvement of left ventricular ejection fraction, decrease of left ventricular end diastolic dimension by echocardiography and cardio-thoracic index at chest X-ray exams, reduction of serum brain natriuretic peptide serum levels and decrease of the stage of heart failure from stage IV to stage I, by NYHA classification.
-No peri procedural harmful side effects were observed.
+No peri-procedural harmful side effects were observed.